 ARTIST STATEMENT

-Kristina is fascinated by the experiences and emotions that make up the depth and breadth of human experience.
-Throughout her work, there is often a reference to the human form, often women’s bodies, and the internal and external influences which act upon them.
-She considers events such as abandonment, betrayal, disconnection, judgement, misrepresentation, and loss, and represents the accompanying feelings of fear, sadness, revulsion, anger, forgiveness, and understanding through her sculptural forms.
+I am fascinated by the experiences and emotions that make up the depth and breadth of human experience.
+Throughout my work, there is often a reference to the human form, often women’s bodies, and the internal and external influences which act upon them.
+I consider events such as abandonment, betrayal, disconnection, judgement, misrepresentation, and loss, and represents the accompanying feelings of fear, sadness, revulsion, anger, forgiveness, and understanding through my sculptural forms.

-Through making, Kristina seeks perfection but discovers true beauty in the imperfections caused by chance, nature, and human interaction.
-While the biomorphic qualities of her pieces connect the viewer and invoke emotional responses, the repetitive forms common in much of her work reminds one of the universality of life experiences.
-She employs familiar and historic fiber techniques, sometimes with the incorporation of modern materials (manufactured textiles, thread, glass, metal, and plastic), to remind the viewer of both the past and current contexts, with her choice of a traditionally-feminine medium reinforcing the themes and the tactile/visceral qualities of her work.
+Through making, I seek perfection but discover true beauty in the imperfections caused by chance, nature, and human interaction.
+While the biomorphic qualities of my pieces connect the viewer and invoke emotional responses, the repetitive forms common in much of my work reminds one of the universality of life experiences.
+I employ familiar and historic fiber techniques to remind the viewer of both the past and current contexts, with my choice of a traditionally-feminine medium reinforcing the themes and the tactile/visceral qualities of my work.

 BIOGRAPHY